 I have actually used this and it’s great if you want a continuous skipping workout.
 You may want to change hands half way through or every few minutes and/or you may want to use this method after you have exhausted yourself with the traditional technique so you improve each time you workout.

-Top portable exercise equipment for strength training, muscle toning and general muscle function
+Portable exercise equipment for strength training, muscle toning & muscle function

 So, we have discussed some good options for portable cardio sessions so let’s look at some options for portable resistance equipment.